 Appetite For Destruction – Robert Williams and the Birth of Lowbrow

 A decent percentage of the art that we’ve featured on the site could fall into the category known as “Lowbrow.”
-Like similar semi-derogatory catch-all terms (see Krautrock), many of the artists associated with that label reject it and resent its usage, while others; like recent interviewee, Dave MacDowell, don’t really seem too concerned with how other people choose to refer to their work, one way or the other.
+Like similar semi-derogatory catch-all terms (see Krautrock), many of the artists associated with that label reject it and resent its usage, while others; like recent interviewee, Dave MacDowell, don’t really seem too concerned with how other people choose to refer to their work, one way or another.
 Drawing from such influences as underground comix, hot rod Kustom Kulture, tiki culture, carnival freak art/banners, pulp magazine covers, Mad Magazine, tattoos, and B movies, lowbrow has come to represent a mixed bag of, generally sub-culture-based, visual artwork that was never considered valid or respectable enough to be showcased in fine art galleries and higher end establishments.
 As the movement has grown, there are some common threads between artists, but there is also some debate about what exactly “lowbrow” encompasses and where/if the line between psychedelic, illusionistic, pop-surrealist paintings and the rest of the work exists.
 And the movement has grown, with more and more galleries becoming available to showcase the work, along with the pool of artists who create it.
 Whether this growth is necessarily a positive is something else that’s also been brought into question in recent years, quite notably by the very man who is credited with coining the term “lowbrow” in the first place–a man who has also come to dismiss the term himself–master painter, Robert “Robt.”
 Williams.

 When most people hear the phrase “Appetite for Destruction” they immediately think of the 1987 debut LP for Guns N Roses.
 It’s likely that they’ll even think about Billy White Jr‘s now-iconic image of the Celtic cross mounted with figures of all 5 band members in skull form, which was originally designed as a tattoo for Axl Rose and ultimately became the replacement album cover art.
-Some folks might even remember the original banned artwork for the release, which featured the image a futuristic robot in a trench-coat raping a girl, as some sort of vicious, dagger-toothed, blood-red, chrome plated, mechanical, demon came spinning over a wooden fence to destroy it.
+Some folks might even remember the original banned artwork for the release, which featured the image of a futuristic robot in a trench-coat sexually assaulting a girl, as some sort of vicious, dagger-toothed, blood-red, chrome plated, mechanical, demon came spinning over a wooden fence to destroy it.
 Even less people will recognize that GNR‘s album actually took its name from that very painting, which was created by Robert Williams a full 9 years prior, in 1978.The year after painting Appetite For Destruction, Williams released his first book of art through Last Gasp titled, The Lowbrow Art of Robt.
 Williams.
 The cover also featured the painting.
 Inside was a sizable introduction and plenty of descriptions and insight into his thought process accompanying the images of his work.
 Even then, it was clear that Williams not only had amazing skill and vision, but also a passion for sharing this art and promoting similar works on a larger scale.
 In 1994, he would start Juxtapoz Art and Culture Magazine with a few partners, including Fausto Vitello and Eric Swenson (the duo behind Independent Trucks and Thrasher Magazine), which would ultimately rise to its current ranks as the most widely circulated art publication in the United States.
 Nobody has been more important to the growth of content or visibility in pop-surrealism and underground contemporary art than Williams, period.

 Raised around a car hop-staffed drive-in restaurant that was owned by his father, who also owned a stable of stock cars, Williams was drawn to hot rod culture at an early age and, in 1965, he was hired to work on graphics and advertising for Ed “Big Daddy” Roth, while in his early-twenties.
 A legend in his own right, Roth was a major contributor to Kustom Kulture and it’s aesthetic.
 Aside from his highly impressive output of custom vehicles; which contained some extremely forward thinking, and innovative body styles with immaculate pin-striping, paint work, and design–some cars even possessed tripped-out, transparent sci-fi space domes; “Big Daddy” was also a pioneer and the catalyst for a wide-spread craze with his airbrushed “Weirdo” T-Shirts that featured his monstrously gruesome trademark characters like the bug-eyed, jagged-toothed Rat Fink, tearing around in hot rods.
 A painter since the age of 15, Robert now had the opportunity to help influence the culture that had been influencing him, directly.
 His impressive ability to master such skills as emulating the effects of chrome unlike anyone else, was not only a reflection of his own inspirations, it was also a reflection of his determination to continuously work toward mastering/understanding his craft and of how his skill set would consistently continue to improve to this day, through sheer passion and invested energy.
 He possesses both the need and adaptability to tackle difficult and interesting new elements, and present them in new refreshing ways, as evidenced by his penchant for compartmentalizing sections of his work to represent such concepts as dreams, contemplation, lapses in time, and alternate dimensions within them.Robert’s personal work, along with the mediums and avenues that he works within, have continued to shift throughout his career as well.
 The end of the 60s found Williams joining Robert Crumb‘s fledgling Zap Comix as part of what would become a highly impressive roster of meticulously detailed innovators that included S. Clay Wilson; “Spain” Rodriguez; Gilbert Shelton (creator of Fabulous Furry Freak Brothers) and, psychedelic poster/album cover artists, Victor Moscoso and Rick Griffin.
 The popularity of underground comix grew, but they were still underground, after all, and that’s where their primary acceptance remained.
 Oil painting has been a constant in Williams‘ life throughout, but his unsavory and often hedonistic subject matter wasn’t going to be embraced by the “fine art” world.
 His skills are, and were, undeniable, yet they were consistently denied by an establishment whose minds had become more and more rigid and stagnant.